by Simon Ager, with amendments and additions by Kayleigh Toyra of GWS Media

-On bilingual websites linking between languages is straightforward.
-On multilingual websites though, it can be more challenging.
+On bilingual websites linking between languages is straightforward, as there are only two different languages to manage.
+On multilingual websites though page management can become much more challenging.

 There are a number of ways to link to and between the translated parts of a website.
-A popular method is to list all the translations available on your homepage, though it's better to link to the translation on every page of your site as not all visitors will enter your site through the homepage.
+A popular method is to list all the translations available on your homepage.
+It's even better to link to the translations on every page of your site, as not all visitors will enter your site through the homepage.

 If you are not receiving many enquiries, you could have them translated by your translators, write replies, then have the replies translated.
 With automatic translation software you can get a translation of the enquiries, then either reply in your language, or translate your replies, though the translation produced by such programs tends to be quite poor.
 The ideal solution is to employ people with both language and sales skills, or to train people with the relevant languages in sales.

 Simon Ager is web developer who specialises in multilingual websites.
-He speaks eight languages, and has some knowledge of twelve others.
+He speaks five languages fluently, five semi-fluently, and has some knowledge of twelve others.
 He is also author of Omniglot.